cylc/cylc-admin/docs/feb2020-workshop-agenda.md

 - platform changes

+- config rationalization
+  - potential user & global config changes (going back to the suggestions made during the aborted unified config work).
+We'll try to prepare some notes / a proposal in advance.

 - rose suite-run migration and related changes including new "cylc run" semantics (name/run1,2,3... etc.)

+- brief discussion on contingency planning for a delayed Rose2 release - New Python2 Rose release with rose suite-run etc stripped out for use with Cylc8.

 - authorization
   - can we settle on an initial set of privilege levels?